Be it your LinkedIn community, your passive candidates or even your clients, we understand the hard work it requires to prompt engagement.

 After careful evaluation, our subject-matter experts at Recruit CRM have managed to shortlist a few essential tips and strategies for recruiters to write the best recruiting cold emails and effectively increase the response rate.
 At the end of the day, structuring your cold email campaigns properly is essential.

-Read more: Understanding cold emails.
+Read more: Understanding recruiting cold emails.

 Cold emails for recruiting are well and alive.
-Take some time to go through these points and evaluate if you're doing it the right way.
+Take some time to go through these points and evaluate if you’re doing it the right way.
+Also, make sure your emails are being delivered correctly to their inbox to have a successful campaign.

 Did you know that 35% of email recipients open emails based on the subject line alone?
 Yes, that’s right.